jaydon2020/AGL-Documentation/docs/01_Getting_Started/02_Building_AGL_Image/06_Building_the_AGL_Image/04_Building_for_Supported_Renesas_Boards.md

 To boot your image on the Renesas board, you need to do three things:

 1. [Update all firmware on the board.](#4-troubleshooting)
-2. Prepare the MicroSD card to you can boot from it.
+2. Prepare the MicroSD card so you can boot from it.
 3. Boot the board.

 **NOTE:** For subsequent builds, you only have to re-write the MicroSD